microtick/node-operations/README.md

 If the current time is before Wednesday, July 29, 2020 8:00 pm UTC, the network is in **Prelaunch**.
 Otherwise, it is **Postlaunch**.

+**Never delete your private keys (contained in $HOME/.microtick by default) unless you're sure of what you are doing**

 ```mermaid
 graph TD;
   Everyone[All Validators] --> Step1[Step 1.
 Install / Update Binaries]